stevenrentas/csc-394-capstone-grocery-app/README.md

 #### MyRecipes
 - [ ] API calls to update user's recipes in DB
 - [ ] Restyle modal to mimic figma
+- [ ] Implementing the preferences into the prompt

 #### General
 - [ ] Navbar should show "My Food/Recipes" **after** signing in, not before